lzwjava/blog-source/notes/2025-06-29-grant-postgresql-access-en.md

 ---
-title: "Grant PostgreSQL Database Access"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Grant PostgreSQL Database Access
 translated: false
-generated: true
 ---

 To grant a user access to a database in PostgreSQL, you need to follow these steps.
 I'll guide you through the process using SQL commands in the psql command-line interface.